Child and Adolescent Health

 Mental Health Education:

 Educating children and adolescents about mental health, common mental conditions, and the significance of seeking help reduces stigma and promotes early intervention.
-Including mental health education into school curricula and facilitating access to mental health resources and support systems ensures that young individuals have the knowledge and tools to prioritize their well-being.
+Including mental health education in school curricula and facilitating access to mental health resources and support systems ensures that young individuals have the knowledge and tools to prioritize their well-being.

 Seeking Professional Help: